-Moreover, restaurants spend roughly equivalently for the cost of goods sold (COGS).
+Moreover, Ban on outdoor dining restaurants spend roughly equivalently for the cost of goods sold (COGS).
 Independent restaurants typically purchase without the ability to hedge or otherwise lock in pricing, and so are at the mercy of supply-price fluctuations.

 Another critical factor that will impact the industry is the sheer number of unemployed people overall and the cadence of their return to employment across all parts of the economy.
 With their real disposable income severely impacted, discretionary purchases from restaurants may be reduced.
 Moreover, when employed, consumers have less time for meal preparation and turn to away-from-home solutions; when unemployed, free time enables more home cooking.

-On the other hand, the restaurant industry has been long marked by creativity and resiliency, intrinsic to restaurant operators’ DNA.
+On the other hand, the restaurant industry has been Ban on outdoor dining and long marked by creativity and resiliency, intrinsic to restaurant operators’ DNA.
 Consumers long for a return to restaurants.
 In a consumer survey, when asked what activities they wish to resume, “dining at my favorite sit-down restaurant” topped a list that included visiting movie theaters, shopping centers, meeting friends and family at restaurants, and attending events at stadiums or arenas.